Archive for category Sydney Sea Hunters

 There was an era when underwater photography was rare, unusual and novel.
 I purchased a Calypso-phot camera in 1963 and on a memorable safari north with friends, asked Ron Taylor to take a single picture of me with a crayfish.
 This was North West Island in July 1963.
 When the film was processed I saw for the first time what I looked like as a diver, underwater.
 No big deal today but back then it was a real thrill.
+Like looking in a mirror for the first time, perhaps.

 The Late John LeBrun pictured